kennedn/kindlepass/README.md

 # kindlepass
 Audible devices/apps require that a license file be present to allow the playback of audible content.

-As it stands, the Audible/Amazon login flow has changed so much that older Kindle models (DX & 3), can no longer log in and retrieve this license by themselves.
+As it stands, the Audible/Amazon login flow has changed so much that older Kindle models (1, 2, DX & 3), can no longer log in and retrieve this license by themselves.

 **kindlepass** is designed to streamline the retrieval of licenses for these devices.